Pensions tax relief – How it works

 This idea has been around for a number of years; however, as part of the introduction of the Optional Remuneration legislation, it was confirmed that the use of salary exchange for pension savings would continue to benefit from tax and NIC relief.

 The UK has a very generous tax system in place when it comes to passing on your pensions savings to your family members or any beneficiary of your choice on death.
-Broadly, pensions savings can be passed on free of inheritance tax to any beneficiary in accordance with a deceased’s letter of wishes/nomination form.
+Currently, pensions savings can be passed on free of inheritance tax to any beneficiary in accordance with a deceased’s letter of wishes/nomination form.

 The abolition of the LTA may lead to changes in widely-used pension withdrawal strategies, however, if a person makes a deliberate decision to not draw their pension so it can pass on death to their beneficiaries, the IHT exemption might be denied.